rbisewski/rust-bufreader-bufwriter/README.md

-# Tangram BufReader and BufWriter example
+# BufReader and BufWriter example

-As discussed with the tangram team, I would complete the assigned problem where I would attempt to do the following:
+This does the following:

 * Read from `stdin` using BufReader, one byte at a time
 * Capitalize the character from lower case to upper case